- What are the core courses Fellows are required to take?

 - Do I have to be Christian to apply?

-No, the Early Career track is open to leaders of all religious traditions.
+No, this program welcomes leaders of all religious traditions.
 But please note that our curriculum will be framed from the Christian perspective.

 - Do I have to be ordained?

-No, the Early Career track is open to everyone.
+No, the fellowship is open to everyone, both lay and ordained.

 - Do I have to work at a church or nonprofit to qualify?

-No, the early career track is open to people in all professions
+No, TLF is open to people in all professions.

 - Can I apply if I’m a member of the congregation at Trinity Church Wall Street?